imzesok/imzesok.github.io/README.md

 No, not if you can read the "About" heading to the right of the repo-list.

-Github doesn't like it when you don't have one though.
+Github doesn't like it when you don't have one though, so here it is so it can stop bugging me.

 Honestly, it's a crap half-baked skeleton of a website using very basic HTML, that I picked up back in highschool.